CarlosYinn/printed-traces/docs/start/index.md

 ## Topic Labeling

-After reviewing top words and representative documents, each of the 25 topics in both S1 and S2 was assigned two labels.
-The **analytic label** describes content in neutral terms (e.g., *Public School Admission*, *Missionary & Church Schools*).
-The **discourse label** offers a more interpretive, historically grounded title suited to public-facing presentation (e.g., *"Born on This Soil": The Courtroom Battle over School Access*; *Saving Heathen Girls: Missionary Schooling and Christian Conversion*).
+After reviewing top words and representative documents, each of the 25 topics in both S1 and S2 was assigned an **analytic label** describing content in neutral terms (e.g., Public School Admission, Missionary & Church Schools).

 Topics from S1 and S2 were then cross-referenced in a **merged label table**.
 Where a topic appeared in both runs with similar content, the two were matched and assigned shared attributes.
 Topics unique to one run were retained separately.